hchiam/learning-css/README.md

 - `:last-of-type` (and any variant of it) actually filters by last of _HTML tag_ type, so it ignores class names: so `.some-class:last-of-type` won't actually get the last of `.some-class`, and `p:nth-last-of-type(1)` works but only gets the last `<p>` tag amongst its immediate siblings

 - `-webkit` prefixes exist in non-Safari browsers, for example, Chrome forked a core component of WebKit

+- you might want to use `user-select: none;` to disable mobile from selecting text on a button you clicked